jooshwells/POOSD-Group4-SmallProject/README.md

 ### Testing APIs Locally
 - You may still use Postman, but if you try and test the API through http://localhost:8000 on the web app normally, you will get an error stating that you need to install the Postman Desktop Agent
 - You can find the downloads for Postman Agent here: https://www.postman.com/downloads/postman-agent/
     - This application will run in the background, and will allow you to test your endpoints on your locally running app through Postman in the browser.
+- Note that for the purpose of testing APIs locally, the first parameter of the mysqli constructor should be set to "db".
+When moving this configuration to the remote server, replace "db" with "localhost".
 ### Version Information
 - The created Docker container will be running MySQL 8.0.43 and Apache 2.4.65
 - The official DigitalOcean LAMP template runs Apache 2.4.58, but the core functionality of .58 and .65 are identical.